CTF

 Stanford University

-What do you feel most passionate about working on this Project?
+What do you feel most passionate about the Project?

 What inspires you to give back?